Shakshuka (A Jewish/North African-Inspired Egg Dish)

 To make three servings, begin by heating olive oil in a medium skillet over medium-high heat.
 Add diced onion and cook, stirring, until translucent and beginning to color.
 Add finely minced garlic and cook for about another minute.

 Next, add fire-roasted diced tomatoes, paprika, turmeric and cumin to the skillet.
 Reduce heat to medium-low and cook for several minutes, until mixture is slightly thickened.

 Make three slight depressions in the tomato mixture with the back of a soup spoon and break one egg into each depression (Note: Some of the egg white will spill out).

 Cover the skillet with a lid or foil and cook until egg whites are just set, about 2 minutes.
 Break open yolks with a fork to allow to spread and recover skillet, cooking until eggs are cooked to desired degree of doneness (about 1 to 2 minutes longer).

 Want another easy, tasty egg and cheese recipe?
 Be sure to try our Baked Eggs with Cheesy Polenta next!
-Did you know that Cabot is a co-operative of over 1,000 who all work diligently to produce only the highest quality products?
+Did you know that Cabot is a cooperative of farm families who all work diligently to produce only the highest quality products?
 We’d love for you to share your thoughts about this Israeli Shakshuka recipe so, if you could rate and review it once you’ve given it a try, we’d really appreciate it!